Martinho da Vila: Biography

-He soon became one of the most respected Brazilian artists as well as one of the major album sellers in Brazil.
-He was only the second samba recording artist to exceed the mark of one million copies sold with the CD Tá Delícia, Tá Gostoso released in 1995 (the first was Agepê, which in 1984 sold a million and a half copies with his Brazilian Mix album).
+Da Vila soon became one of the best selling artists in Brazil.
+He was the first samba recording artist to sell more than one million copies, with the CD Tá Delícia, Tá Gostoso released in 1995, after Agepê, who in 1984 sold a million and a half copies with his Mistura Brasileira album.

-At the closing ceremony of the 2016 Rio Olympics, Martinho performed onstage in the Maracanã Stadium, singing "Carinhoso" with his three daughters and one granddaughter.
+At the closing ceremony of the 2016 Rio Olympics, Martinho performed onstage in the Maracanã Stadium, singing "Carinhoso" with his three daughters and granddaughter.

 Awards

-Among the titles received are Carioca Citizen (for citizens of Rio de Janeiro), Citizen Benefactor of the state of Rio de Janeiro, Commander of the official degree in Republic and the Order of Cultural Merit, for his contribution to Brazilian culture.
-In his musical career, in 1991 Martinho won the Shell Award for Brazilian Popular Music.
+Da Vila has received several accolades throughout his career, among which are Carioca Citizen (for citizens of Rio de Janeiro), Citizen Benefactor of the state of Rio de Janeiro, Commander of the official degree in Republic and the Order of Cultural Merit, for his contribution to Brazilian culture.
+In his musical career, in 1991, Martinho won the Shell Award for Brazilian Popular Music.
 In 2014, he was nominated to the Latin Grammy for Best Samba / Pagode Album.
 In 2021, da Vila was one of the recipients of the Latin Grammy Lifetime Achievement Award, and his album Rio: Só Vendo a Vista was nominated in the same ceremony in the Best Samba/Pagode Album category.

-Her album Negra Ópera was chosen by the Associação Paulista de Críticos de Arte as one of the 50 best Brazilian albums of 2023.
+His album Negra Ópera was chosen by the Associação Paulista de Críticos de Arte as one of the 50 best Brazilian albums of 2023.

 Samba School

-His dedication to the beloved GRES Unidos de Vila Isabel, began in 1965.
-Before that, he used to be a regular at the Aprendizes da Boca do Mato samba school.
+His collaboration with the GRES Unidos de Vila Isabel began in 1965.
+Before that, he performed frequently alongside the Aprendizes da Boca do Mato samba school.
 Since joining Vila Isabel, he has written dozens of songs for the school.
-He wrote the samba “Kizomba: A Festa da Raça”, which secured Special Group title in 1988.
+He wrote the samba "Kizomba: A Festa da Raça", which won the Special Group title in 1988.